MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-processor.md

 ## Duplicate EventData received when processor is restarted

-The `EventProcessorClient` and Event Hubs service guarantees an "at least once" delivery.
-Customers can add metadata to discern duplicate events.
-The answer to [Does Azure Event Hubs guarantee an at-least once delivery?](https://stackoverflow.com/questions/33220685/does-azure-event-hub-guarantees-at-least-once-delivery/33577018#33577018) provides additional information.
+The `EventProcessorClient` and Event Hubs service guarantees an *at-least-once* delivery.
+You can add metadata to discern duplicate events.
+For more information, see [Does Azure Event Hubs guarantee an at-least once delivery?](https://stackoverflow.com/questions/33220685/does-azure-event-hub-guarantees-at-least-once-delivery/33577018#33577018) on Stack Overflow.
 If you require *only-once* delivery, you should consider Service Bus, which waits for an acknowledgment from the client.
 For a comparison of the messaging services, see [Choosing between Azure messaging services](/azure/event-grid/compare-messaging-services).

 ## Migrate from legacy to new client library